 Our clients are often looking to make improvements to an existing property or upsize to a new one.

-In some cases, we can also look to provide bridge finance to clients to help them purchase a new property before selling their existing one.
+In some cases, Investec can look to provide bridge finance to clients to help them purchase a new property before selling their existing one.
 Other clients are choosing to refurbish their current home rather than move and in this case our bankers are able to discuss other mortgage solutions.

 As an investment banker, you may have unique priorities.
 Our team understand the nuances of the sector and strive to find tailored solutions to accommodate needs in one place.

-If you work for a US investment bank you may have elected to receive your bonus in US dollars.
-This means you’ll need to consider when and how to convert the payment to Sterling to give you appropriate value and spending power in the UK.
+If you work for a US investment bank you may receive your bonus in US dollars.
+At a time when the Pound has been trading at historic lows, it’s more important than ever to consider when and how to convert the payment to Sterling and give you appropriate value and spending power.

 “We have UK-based clients who are partly compensated in US dollars.
 This means they have ongoing exposure to GBP/USD currency movements over time,” says Private Client FX Dealer Greig Tonks.
-“For clients who share their immediate conversion requirements, we proactively monitor the market, aiming to capture sudden movements in the rate.
-Secondly, we aim to facilitate longer-term solutions.
+“For clients who share their immediate conversion requirements, we help them to monitor the market and aim to capture sudden movements in the rate.
+We can also facilitate longer-term planning.
 If eligible, this may include the use of FX forward contracts*, which look to hedge ongoing exposure and help secure an exchange rate on expected funds up to two years in advance.”

-For more information about how we can help you with your lending needs, please get in touch today.
+For more information about how we can help you with your financial needs, please get in touch today.